SaifTTU/Virtual-Reality---CS-4331---Project-1/README.md

 a little too low at first.
 So having a grasp on the primitive objects, I wondered if I could create a computer.
 I used two cylinders, on flat for the base, and one long to represent the base.

 I then made two rectangles, one to represent the desktop, and another to represent the monitor.
+I also made the base using two cylinders, one flat and one long.
 Later on I found out how to add images by typing in src="(source url)" within the brackets, to give it that image of me playing league of legends.

 Next game the ground, the walls, and the ceilings, which are just more objects.